Geography of Indiana: Geology

 Two-thirds of Indiana is covered with glacial till, from a few feet to hundreds of feet thick.
 The visible geology of the State is therefore mainly Quaternary, with rocks buried deeply.
 The southern third of the state is unglaciated and the bedrock becomes visible.
 The Cincinnati Arch and the Kankakee Arch are the predominant geologic features which control the underlying bedrock.

 The oldest bedrock is Ordovician, forming an arch across the state from the southeastern corner near Cincinnati north and westward to the northwestern corner near Chicago.
 These layers of shale and limestone are exposed at the surface only in the southern reaches.
 Parallel to this line on north and south edges is a narrow band of Silurian age bedrock.
 These are primarily limestone and dolomite.
 The next band of rocks are Devonian in age and pass under Lafayette, Indianapolis and New Albany, across the Ohio River from Louisville.
 Greater erosion and thinner layers of glacial till have created surface exposures along river vallies.
-The last band of bedrock is from the Carboniferous age and covers nearly a third of the states southwestern area.
-There the states ‘coal measures’ are exposed and major surface mining activities have built the local economies.
+The last band of bedrock is from the Carboniferous age and covers nearly a third of the state's southwestern area.
+There the state's ‘coal measures’ are exposed and major surface mining activities have built the local economies.
 A narrow belt of Mississippian age limestone, shale, and sandstone occurs west and southwards of Bloomington and had become known for its production of Indiana Limestone an important building material.